CNG-LAB/cngopen/thalamic_gradients/readme.md

 ![img](https://github.com/CNG-LAB/cngopen/blob/main/thalamic_gradients/thala_gradients.png)

+## **Data**
+Our Project is based on the MICA-MICs dataset (Royer et al., 2022), which can be downloaded from: https://portal.conp.ca/dataset?id=projects/mica-mics

 ## **Scripts**
-The repo includes code for analysis and plotting.
+The repo includes code for preprocessing, analysis and plotting.

+### Preprocessing and Tractography

 ### 1. Thalamocortical Structural Connectivity Gradients.